 Whatever your goals might be, there are several ways to set yourself up for success when launching a side hustle.
 You’ll want to have:

-- A clear vision of your objective
+- A clear vision of your objectives

-- Solid time management
+- Solid time management skills

 - A website with a secure and trusted web host